BaerVervergaert/ExplainableRandomForests/README.md

 The data extrapolation score informs on how much a data sample is extrapolating by tracking the distance to the decision bounds it encountered.
 We can also include the bounds of the training samples which also ended in the same leaves to further specify the extrapolation score.
 Unused features are ignored in the score.

-The data quantity score informs on how many training samples were used to train the leaves of the tree.
+The data observations score informs on how many training samples were used to train the leaves of the tree.
 There are two variations on this value.
 Because of various training strategies not all training samples need be consumed during training.
 We have two different strategies, 'seen' and 'reweighted', which count either only the samples that were used to train the leaf values, or the proportion of the total input data that was used.

 All scores are first calculated on decision trees and then aggregated over the trees by calculating the weighted means.
 The weights of the mean are determined by the weights of the ensemble.